hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

-  2) every formal operation defines a :"stated set"
+  2) every formal operation defines a :#stated-set

      the stated-set for a given formal operation is: